ChristianSch/checkBTC/README.md

 (?)		* the menuItem should have a fixed space because of nasty redraws when the
 		animation starts
 x	* connection manager
-(x)		* warning if no connection is available x	* clean up appDelegate
+x		* warning if no connection is available x	* clean up appDelegate

 * Version 1.2
 (x)	* in general: expand the preferencescontroller to a full "user defaults manager",
 	providing a default set of user defaults, managing access, aggregation/generation of preferences interface etc. (should create the whole thing programaticly)
-	* preferences: provide app with default user defaults x	* preferences: use real user defaults, not the last entered (neccessary because of the 10.0 minimum of the refresh rate)
+	* preferences: provide app with default user defaults as file and initiate them correctly x	* preferences: use real user defaults, not the last entered (neccessary because of the 10.0 minimum of the refresh rate)
 	* clean up preferences.xib